-Amazon Aurora was designed to overcome performance, availability and scalability limitations of traditional database systems.
-In this Amazon Aurora tutorial, you will learn what is Amazon Aurora, benefits of using Aurora, AWS aurora pricing and more.
+Amazon Aurora was designed to overcome the performance, availability, and scalability limitations of traditional database systems.
+In this tutorial, you will learn what Amazon Aurora is, the benefits of using it, its pricing and more.

-The topics which we will in this AWS Aurora tutorial are given below:
+The topics covered in this AWS Aurora tutorial are given below:

 What is Amazon Aurora in AWS?

-Amazon provides various Database Services, and AWS Aurora is one of them.
-But what is Amazon Aurora and why is it used?
-Well, AWS Aurora is a relational database engine which provides the simplicity and cost-effectiveness of an open source database combined with the power, performance, and reliability of a high-end commercial database.
+Amazon provides various database services and Amazon Aurora is one of them.
+But, what is Amazon Aurora, and why is it used?
+Well, Amazon Aurora is a relational database engine that provides the simplicity and cost-effectiveness of an open-source database combined with the power, performance, and reliability of a high-end commercial database.

-When MySQL and PostgreSQL is available, what is the use of AWS Aurora?
+When MySQL and PostgreSQL are available, what is the use of Amazon Aurora?

-Aurora provides performances five times than a traditional MySQL database and 3 times than a PostgreSQL.
-Amazon RDS manages your tasks like provisioning, backup, recovery for you.
-Also, you only pay a monthly charge, there is no upfront cost.
+Aurora provides performance that is five times better than a traditional MySQL and three times better than PostgreSQL.
+Amazon RDS manages tasks such as provisioning, backup, recovery for you.
+You also only have to pay a monthly charge; there is no upfront cost.

 Check out Intellipaat’s AWS Certification Training to get ahead in your career!